What causes thyroid cancer?

 Many papillary thyroid cancers have a mutated BRAF gene.
 The BRAF mutation is less common in thyroid cancers in children and in those thought to develop from exposure to radiation.
 Cancers with BRAF changes tend to grow and spread to other parts of the body more quickly.

 Both BRAF and RET/PTC changes are thought to make cells grow and divide.
 It is extremely rare for papillary cancers to have changes in both the BRAF and RET/PTC genes.
-Some doctors now advise testing thyroid biopsy samples for these gene mutations, as they can help diagnose cancer and may also affect the patient’s outlook (see “How is thyroid cancer diagnosed?”).
+Some doctors now advise testing thyroid biopsy samples for these gene mutations, as they can help diagnose cancer and may also affect the patient’s outlook (see “Tests for thyroid cancer”).

-Changes in other genes have also been tied to papillary thyroid cancer, including those in the NTRK1 gene and the MET gene.
+Changes in other genes have also been linked to papillary thyroid cancer, including those in the NTRK1 gene and the MET gene.

 Follicular thyroid cancer

-Acquired changes in the RAS oncogene have a role in causing some follicular thyroid cancers.
+Acquired changes in the RAS oncogene as well as changes in the PAX8–PPAR-γ rearrangement have a role in causing some follicular thyroid cancers.

 Anaplastic thyroid cancer